 One of the hidden gems in the Canadian rewards card space is now closed to new applicants.
-A statement posted on Amazon.ca says the application for this rewards card is no longer available:
+A statement posted on Amazon.ca says the application for its Amazon.ca Rewards Visa card is no longer available:

 As of April 3, 2017, we are no longer accepting applications for the Amazon.ca Rewards Visa Card and there is no other way to get the card at this time.